DaeSean Hamilton: Professional career

+Pre-draft

 Hamilton participated in the 2018 NFL Scouting Combine.

 Denver Broncos

-Hamilton was drafted by the Denver Broncos in the fourth round, 113th overall, of the 2018 NFL Draft.
+Hamilton was selected by the Denver Broncos in the fourth round, 113th overall, of the 2018 NFL draft.
 He made his NFL debut in Week 1 of the 2018 season against the Seattle Seahawks.
 In Week 3, he had three punt returns for 31 net yards in the 27–14 loss to the Baltimore Ravens.
 In Week 5, he recorded his first three professional receptions, which went for 31 total yards, in the 34–16 loss to the New York Jets.
 Overall, Hamilton finished the 2018 season with 30 receptions for 243 receiving yards and two receiving touchdowns.

 Hamilton appeared in all 16 games, of which he started two, in the 2019 season.
 He recorded 28 receptions for 297 receiving yards and one receiving touchdown.

 Hamilton had 23 catches for 293 yards and two touchdowns in 2020.

 In the 2021 offseason, it was reported that Hamilton would be traded or released; however, on May 14, 2021, he suffered a torn ACL, and was waived with a non-football injury designation on May 18.
 He reverted to the reserve/non-football injury list the next day after clearing waivers.
 He was released on March 8, 2022.

 Houston Texans

 On March 28, 2022, Hamilton signed with the Houston Texans.
-On June 10, 2022, he was waived by the Texans.
+On June 10, he was waived by the Texans.

 Miami Dolphins

-On December 14, 2022, Hamilton was signed to the Miami Dolphins practice squad.
+On December 14, 2022, Hamilton signed with the practice squad of the Miami Dolphins.
 He was released on December 30.